FarronF/limerick-council-meetings/meetings/2020/11/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 13th October 2020.md

 Council owned lands to the rear of this property.
 There is a large cattle

 grid that captures storm water directly above the property.
-There is a--- 5
+There is a
+---
+5

 bund with a fence on it extending over the lower half of the boundary, this